IxZZZ/IxZZZ.github.io/docs/ctf_writeups/FwordCTF_2021.md

 ```

-This is script of idapython, it contains three primary part:
+This is script of idapython, it contains three primary parts:

 - Rebuild `sub_401584` function
-- Extract and caculate constant value (in this case, we can just extract the value with `r13 == 1`, but in my code was extract all -> this is not really necessary)
+- Extract and caculate constant value (in this case, we can just extract the value with `r13 == 1`, but in my code was extracted all values-> this is not really necessary)
 - Brute Force the printable character input to rebuild `sub_401584` function and constant value then print matched

 ### Solve